Werner syndrome helicase: Post-translational modification

 Phosphorylation of WRN at serine/threonine inhibits helicase and exonuclease activities which are important to post-replication DNA repair.
 De-phosphorylation at these sites enhances the catalytic activities of WRN.
-Phosphorylation may affect other post-translational modifications, including sumoylation and acetylation.
+Phosphorylation may affect other post-translational modifications, including SUMOylation and acetylation.
+Upon its inhibition by a small molecule in cancer cells harboring a high number of microsatellites (MSI-H), WRN becomes SUMOylated, which leads to is ubiquitylation and subsequent degradation.

 Methylation of WRN causes the gene to turn off.
 This suppresses the production of the WRN protein and its functions in DNA repair.